RobRendell/gTove/README.md

 ## Plans/TODO

+* TabletopViewComponent refactor
+  * Extract mini gestures to MiniLayer
+  * Extract map gestures to MapLayer
-* Further extraction from TabletopViewComponent, convert to functional
+  * Convert TabletopViewComponent to functional
-  * move things up as appropriate.
+  * Move things up as appropriate.
 * Remove all legacy context usages (convert all 6 classes using contextType = ... to functional)
 * Move THREE components into a separate threeComponents folder?
+Need to check with barabaka
 * Fix title of browser tab to exclude .json

+* Add paint tool to delete intersecting shapes
-* Investigate efficiency of GestureControls and ControlledCamera - setting state high in the component tree isn't ideal.
+* Investigate efficiency of ControlledCamera - setting state high in the component tree isn't ideal.
 * Add support for two-finger drag for rotate instead of two-finger twist?
+Currently used for zoom :(
 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support
     * 3D view which shows the same page for everyone.
 Menu items to show the PDF in a movable